Zak-Savva/Positive-Message-Generator/README.md

 ### <ins>Intro</ins>

 This small script will be used to send nice random nice things to you when called.
-This ius just a proof of some of the concepts that I have been learning during my brief time coding.
+This is just a proof of some of the concepts that I have been learning during my brief time coding.

 ---